History of the Balkans: Iron Age

 After the period that followed the arrival of the Dorians, known as the Greek Dark Ages or the Geometric Period, the classical Greek culture developed in the southern Balkan peninsula, the Aegean islands and the western Asia Minor Greek colonies starting around the 9th or 8th century BC and peaking with the democracy that developed in 6th and 5th century BC Athens.
 Later, Hellenistic culture spread throughout the empire created by Alexander the Great in the 4th century BCE.
 The Greeks were the first to establish a system of trade routes in the Balkans, and in order to facilitate trade with the natives, between 700 BC and 300 BC they founded a number of colonies on the Black Sea (Pontus Euxinus) coast, Asia Minor, Dalmatia, Southern Italy (Magna Graecia) etc.

 By the end of the 4th century BC, Greek language and culture were dominant not only in the Balkans but also around the whole Eastern Mediterranean.
 In the late 6th century BC, the Persians invaded the Balkans, and then proceed to the more fertile areas of Europe.
 Parts of the Balkans and more northern areas were ruled by the Achaemenid Persians for some time, including Thrace, Paeonia, Macedon, and most Black Sea coastal regions of Bulgaria, Romania, Ukraine, and Russia.
 However, the outcome of the Greco-Persian Wars resulted in the Achaemenids being forced to withdraw from most of their European territories.

-The Thracian Odrysian empire - the Odrysian kingdom, was the most important Daco-Thracian state union, and was founded c.470 BC after the Persian defeat in Greece, had its capital at Seuthopolis, near Kazanlak, Stara Zagora Province, in central Bulgaria.
+The Thracian Odrysian kingdom was the most important Thracian state union.
+It was founded c.470 BC after the Persian defeat in Greece, had its capital at Seuthopolis, near Kazanlak, Stara Zagora Province, in central Bulgaria.
 Other tribal unions existed in Dacia at least as early as the beginning of the 2nd century BC under King Oroles.
 The Illyrian tribes were situated in the area corresponding to today's Adriatic coast.
 The name Illyrii was originally used to refer to a people occupying an area centered on Lake Skadar, situated between Albania and Montenegro (Illyrians proper).
 However, the term was subsequently used by the Greeks and Romans as a generic name for the different peoples within a well defined but much greater area.
 In the same way, the territory to the north of the kingdom of Macedon was occupied by the Paeonians, who were also ruled by kings.